rockettheme/docs/Docs/joomla/extensions/rokbox/editor_button.md

 >> NOTE: Extremely long captions might cause undesired results.
 The main goal of RokBox is to display images and other media formats.
 Try to keep the caption short and concise.

-More details on how Album works and how to use it can be [found here][data-rokbox-caption].
+More details on how Caption works and how to use it can be [found here][data-rokbox-caption].

 Content